Kagzi India

 Cotton Field

-Cotton rag is not just a material to us it is the reason our paper exists at all.
+Cotton rag is not just a material to us — it is the reason our handmade paper exists at all.

-A fibre with 95% cellulose purity, rescued from textile waste and reborn as something archival, beautiful, and permanent.
+A fibre with 95% cellulose purity, rescued from textile waste and recycled paper sources, then reborn as something archival, beautiful, and permanent.

 95%Cellulose Purity